Shame Ends Here

 The Creative Team

-Make Your Mark is a collaborative group in York, UK working creatively and voluntarily to bring about a positive change in society.
+Make Your Mark is based in York, UK.
+Using a broad range of academic and creative skills they work collaboratively to bring about a positive change in society.

-Lucy Churchill – artist, concept author and group co-ordinator
+Lucy Churchill – Artist, concept author and group co-ordinator / script writer & film editor / research & information presentation / event co-ordination.

-Daniel Jeffares – data representation, GDPR advisor, tech support
+Daniel Jeffares – Data representation, GDPR advisor, tech support / project & event participation.

-Catherine May – creator of Book of Testimonies
+Catherine May – Creator of the Book of Testimonies / project & event participation.

 Supported by: